simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 ---

 <header class="slide_header">
-    <h2>IT Like Hardware Engineer</h2>
+    <h2>IT-Like Hardware Engineering</h2>
-    <h3>Integration of additional hardware in project</h3>
+    <h3>Integration of additional hardware into a project</h3>
 </header>

   <div class="flex-col justify-center">
     <p>To operate a system, you obviously need not only the PLC but also the corresponding modules, motors, and so on.
 Accordingly, AX also offers various options for incorporating configuration information for modules into the project.
 There are two options here:</p>
         <ul>
-            <li>The way of importing the hardware as standardized GSDML format.</li>
+            <li>Importing the hardware as a standardized GSDML format.</li>
-            <li>The standard Siemens modules that are supported are provided as apax packages and can be included as dev dependencies.</li>
+            <li>Using standard Siemens modules that are supported and provided as apax packages that can be included as dev dependencies.</li>
         </ul>
     <br>
     <p>In the following section we will show you how to proceed in order to have the hardware information available in the project.</p>